s4dhulabs/s4dhulabs/README.md

 https://github.com/s4dhulabs/LFWFBD<br>

 On the other hand, I'm also a sociologist interested in the anthropological approach to hacker<br>
-culture and the impacts of technology on society.<br>
+culture and the impacts of technology on society.<be>
+[![image](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/glayssontomaz)

 --->
-[![image](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/glayssontomaz)